Unarelith/OpenMiner/README.md

 - [x] Title screen
 - [x] Server selection menu

-## Previous versions
+## Previous attempts

-- Here is the [commit](https://github.com/Unarelith/OpenMiner/tree/8eba845421efff6ce941f8550ff79e6364970fd5) matching the end of the first version made in 2013.
+- Here is the [commit](https://github.com/Unarelith/OpenMiner/tree/8eba845421efff6ce941f8550ff79e6364970fd5) matching the end of the first attempt made in 2013.
-- And here is the [commit](https://github.com/Unarelith/OpenMiner/tree/58c23a7e66404dab94e51998a179dc370c89ea06) matching the end of the rewrite made in 2014.
+- And here is the [commit](https://github.com/Unarelith/OpenMiner/tree/58c23a7e66404dab94e51998a179dc370c89ea06) matching the end of the second attempt made in 2014.

 ## Credits